mit-acl/faster/Readme.md

 * Ubuntu 16.04/ROS Kinetic
 * Ubuntu 18.04/ROS Melodic

 Other ROS versions may require some minor changes, feel free to [create an issue](https://github.com/mit-acl/faster/issues) if you have any problems.
-The Gurobi versions tested are Gurobi 8.1 and Gurobi 9.0.
+The Gurobi versions tested are Gurobi 8.1, Gurobi 9.0, and Gurobi 9.1.

 Install the [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/).
 You can test your installation typing `gurobi.sh` in the terminal.
 Have a look at [this section](#issues-when-installing-gurobi) if you have any issues.